 train your model.
 Note that you have a limit of free space for your images.
 You can find this info by pressing your User profile at the top right corner of the window.

-Press Browse and choose your training images.
 If you are preparing images for classification, labeling can be done while uploading them.
-You will find more information about labeling in the second step - Data labeling
+You will find more information about labeling in the second step - Label data

 Learn more about the process

 How many images do I have to collect?